GLART -- OpenGL as an Art Medium (Spring 2006)

 • JOGL, Java OpenGL project

-• Potatoland (Mark Napier), code samples and links for Java/OpenGL and LWJGL
+• Potatoland (Mark Napier), Java/OpenGL demos using the LWJGL binding

 • Homework Wiki, link to your class assignments here